fb1n15/edge-cloud-resource-allocation-using-MARL/README.md

 `docker push jparons74/marl-disaster:v2`

-### Install on Iridis
+### Run on Iridis 4 with singularity

 Create singularity container with

 `module load singularity`

-`singularity build image.sif docker://jparons74/marl-disaster:v2`
+`singularity build image.sif docker://jparons74/marl-disaster:v4`

 Set python path to be the sources root of src/